neilsimon/nd009t-capstone/doc/Report.md

 ![Normalised S&P Return Over 8 Days Ending 7 Days Ago](../img/Normalised S&P Return 8 day back 7.png "Normalised S&P Return Over 8 Days Ending 7 Days Ago")

-Figures 4 through 11 show that we are dealing with relatively suitable data for analysis as it is close to normally distributed.

 Additionally, this data was split into two sets of data for training and testing.
-The training set chosen was the first 3000 days of trading and the testing set was the last 992 days.
+The training set I chose was the first 3000 days of trading and the testing set was the last 992 days.
 The reason for not randomising this data before splitting into training and testing sets is that in doing so we could potentially introduce information about the future in the training data relative to the testing data, giving it a degree of knowledge of what trading patterns would be like in future relative to the data on which it was testing.
-Such would entirely defeat the purpose of this system as we do not and cannot train on data set in the future.
+Such would entirely defeat the purpose of this system as we do not and cannot train a production system on data set in the future.

 ### Implementation

 To implement the above approach, I used an AWS Sagemaker Jupyter Notebook (https://github.com/neilsimon/nd009t-capstone/blob/main/Capstone%20Training.ipynb).
-The initial step required was to pull the pre-processed data as was to be used, into the notebook as a Pandas dataframe.
+The initial step required was to pull the pre-processed data as was to be used into the notebook as a Pandas dataframe.

 I then split this data into training and testing data with 3000 days in the former and 992 in the latter.

-For the purposes of the K-Means algorithm, I created versions of the data with the required features ('Normalised Gold Return', 'Normalised Gold Return 2 day back 1', 'Normalised Gold Return 4 day back 3', 'Normalised Gold Return 8 day back 7', 'Var 16 day', 'Normalised S&P Return', 'Normalised S&P Return 2 day back 1', 'Normalised S&P Return 4 day back 3', 'Normalised S&P Return 8 day back 7', 'Var 16 day.1').
+For the purposes of the K-Means algorithm, I created versions of the data with the required features:

+* Normalised Gold Return
+* Normalised Gold Return 2 day back 1
+* Normalised Gold Return 4 day back 3
+* Normalised Gold Return 8 day back 7
+* Var 16 day (gold)
+* Normalised S&P Return
+* Normalised S&P Return 2 day back 1
+* Normalised S&P Return 4 day back 3
+* Normalised S&P Return 8 day back 7
+* Var 16 day.1 (S&P 500)

 This resulted in 10 features upon which the clustering algorithm would work.

-To create a K-Means endpoint, I used the SageMaker library KMeans and trained it on the training set for the desired number of clusters (K initially set to 4).
+To create a K-Means endpoint, I used the SageMaker library K-Means and trained it on the training set for the desired number of clusters (K initially set to 4).
 With the resulting model, I deployed a predictor endpoint and used that to get the clusters for each of the training and testing rows.
 I added this additional cluster information to the training and testing data for use with the Tabular Predictor.

 To train the Tabular Predictors, I used an AutoGluon auto-ml setup derived from the AutoGluon SageMaker tutorials (Cloud Training with AWS SageMaker, n.d) and (Deploying AutoGluon Models with AWS SageMaker, n.d).
 These referenced a code repository from which the remaining code for training and deploying Tabular Predictors is derived (https://github.com/aws/amazon-sagemaker-examples/tree/master/advanced_functionality/autogluon-tabular-containers).
 The script was significantly modified to make it suitable for both training and predicting (https://github.com/neilsimon/nd009t-capstone/blob/main/scripts/hpo.py).

-I split the training and testing sets into K different sets of each, and trained a Tabular Predictor on each of these clustered sets.
+I split the training and testing sets into K different sets of each, and trained an AutoGluon Tabular Predictor on each of these clustered sets.
 Afterwards, I gathered the predictions for each cluster divided testing set and combined them into a single, date sorted prediction table, which I had written to a spreadsheet for further analysis.

 Additionally, the time taken for the run from start to finish was recorded.
 This was done to determine how many clusters was the largest which I could reasonably deploy.